Emmanuel III Delly: Episcopal life

 Since his election as Patriarch in December 2003, Mar Emmanuel III Delly continued to work for the Chaldean Church.
 In Iraq, the Chaldean Church, which is the largest Christian group, consists of eight dioceses totaling 100 parishes and approximately 1,000,000 people.
 Additionally, there are another eight dioceses outside of Iraq, in countries including Iran, Turkey, Syria, Lebanon, Egypt, Europe, Australia, Canada and the U.S. It is estimated that the Chaldean population is over one and a half million devotees worldwide.
 He was well known for his respect and cooperation with leaders of other churches and faiths, mainly Muslims.

 During his 42 years as a bishop, Delly's contributions to the Chaldean Church include building of many churches in and outside of Iraq.
 He supervised the Chaldean monasteries and convents, as well as several Chaldean religious journals and publications.

 On 17 October 2007, Pope Benedict XVI announced that he would make Delly a Cardinal.
 Delly was elevated to the College of Cardinals in the consistory at St. Peter's Basilica on November 24, 2007.
 Pope Benedict XVI said that by naming Delly a cardinal he was demonstrating his "spiritual closeness and [his] affection" for Iraqi Christians.
+He was the first Chaldean Patriarch to be created a cardinal.

 On 19 December 2012, Delly resigned as patriarch of Chaldean Catholic Church and Pope Benedict named Archeparch Jacques Ishaq as administrator ad interim.
 At the same time Pope Benedict convoked a synod to be held to Rome of the Chaledean Church to choose Delly's successor as patriarch.

-Cardinal Delly did not participate in the 2013 conclave, having already reached age 80.
+Cardinal Delly did not participate in the 2013 conclave, having already reached age 80 at the time he had been created cardinal.